Coping with change

 • Relocation of workspace

-Anticipating these changes can reduce shock and discomfort when they do occur.
+Anticipating these changes can reduce our shock and discomfort when they do occur.
 Building your resilience, or your ability to cope with challenges and changes, is the best way to prepare yourself to deal with whatever life throws at you.
 For a deeper dive into resilience, complete the Plan for resilience

 Accept